MaksymHernets/AutoTranslateForUnityLocalization/README.md

 - Localization 1.3.2
 - Addressables 1.20.5

+## Functions currently available:
+- Translation of text into hundreds of languages to choose from;
+- Automatically search for files for translation in the project;
+- Tutorial scene.

 ## Plans to add to the package:
 - Add text translation on textures;
 - Add Translation of Audio Files;
-- Add text search in prefabs;
 - Add documentation;
 - Add unit tests.